◆ Post 2026.06.02 · 5 min read #ai #agents #tooling

 The alternative: own the harness, rent the model

 This is not an argument against AI coding agents.
 It is an argument for putting the boundary in the right place.
-Here is the setup I actually recommend.
+Here is the setup I recommend.

 Own the harness with pi